-Land Rover is busy readying its most important new launch for years.
 For many, the Defender is the backbone of the brand, but there has been no out-and-out mud-plugger in the range since the original went off sale in 2016.
 Now that's all set to change with a major investment to relaunch the nameplate.

-So the new Land Rover Defender will form an entire family, in much the same way that the Discovery range has branched into the Sport sub-brand.
+The new Land Rover Defender will form an entire family, in much the same way that the Discovery range has branched into the Sport sub-brand.
 The plan is to offer different models to laser-focused user groups - as evidenced by the plan to launch with an array of accessories such as roof-top tents and other outdoors-focused options.

 New Defender: a whole family of 4x4s